 Nobody knows who came up with this idea of stir frying left over cold rice and over-ripened Kimchi but, in some ways, the two ingredients make perfect sense.
 Both are in the kitchen 24/7, steamed rice in an electric rice cooker with “keep warm” mode and Kimchi in the refrigerator.

-As a typical Korean, my refrigerator is always filled with 2 or 3 different types of Kimchi.
+As a typical Korean, my refrigerator is always filled with two or three different types of Kimchi.
 In fact, I have a small refrigerator salvaged from an office closing down and that is my Kimchi refrigerator.
 It’s a perfect way to use up leftover food and create homey comfort food.
+In this recipe, I use our Spicy Red Napa Cabbage Kimchi, which you can purchase here.

 There are two additional ingredients I always cook kimchi fried rice with: bacon and butter.
 The pungent acidic flavor and crunchy texture of Kimchi go very well with pork.
 You will find that a lot of Korean foods made with Kimchi also have pork belly, pork butt, bacon, or pork sausage.
 Butter is the ingredient I add to the dish as a finishing touch.
 It makes the rice look as shiny as your grandma’s silk hanbok and tastes..ummm..everything that butter is supposed to.
 (I am sure you know what I mean.)